 - Until your visa or permanent residence permit in another EEA Member State expires, if shorter than 90 days

-Even though formal residence is not required for a short term stay, you still must have your stay registered with the police.
+Even though the formal residence is not required for a short-term stay, you still must have your stay registered with the police.
 This is usually done by your accommodation.
-You can learn more about registration of tourist stays here.
+You can learn more about the registration of tourist stays here.

 If you want to stay in Croatia for more than 3 months, you are required to apply for temporary residence.
 This must be done at least 8 days before your visa or residence permit issued by another EEA Member state expires.

 The purpose of your temporary residence, in this case, is called “boravak osobe s dugotrajnim boravištem u drugoj državi članici EGP-a (residence of a person with long-term residence in another EEA member state).

 Possible purposes of applying for temporary residence include: